0

 A fracking operation near homes in Colorado

-• To provide objective health information.
+• Provide objective health information

 Colorado is the seventh largest energy producing state in the nation.
 Most of this energy comes from oil and gas (US Energy Information Administration, 2022).
 This means many people live near oil and gas activity.

 Oil and gas activity releases air pollutants.
 These pollutants include particulate matter and volatile organic compounds (VOCs), such as benzene and toluene.
 Pollutants are released at higher levels during pre-production phases.
 Emissions typically decrease after early stages of production.
-You can learn more about oil and gas development here (En Español).

 Emissions from oil and gas activity have impacts seen at different levels.